-Regular office working hours apply, often with extra hours available.
-Each individual department functions differently though and some may require longer hours, shift or weekend work.
+Regular office working hours often apply.
+Each individual department functions differently, however, and some may require longer hours, shift or weekend work.

 Part-time, job-share and flexible working options are available.

 What to expect

 - The Civil Service is committed to promoting and ensuring equality and valuing diversity in the workplace.
-For more information see Civil Service - Equality and diversity.
+For more information, see Civil Service - Equality and diversity.

-- Dress code depends on the department and whether the role is customer-facing.
+- Dress code depends on the department you work for and whether the role is customer-facing.
 Generally, you'll be required to dress professionally, but smart casual may be acceptable for some work.

-- The role can be stressful at times.
+- The role can be challenging at times.
 Some jobs require working to tight deadlines, dealing with complaints or difficult queries or undergoing regular changes to systems or ways of working.